Shopify Review 2023

 You’ll also find a full list of Shopify API libraries and app templates to kickstart your Shopify app development.
 That includes a well-documented REST API that makes it easy to build integrations and applications for those with the skills and the inclination.

-In-Person Selling Tools
+In-Person Selling With Shopify

 Shopify offers a point of sale (POS) system for in-person selling.
 It’s recently added a new retail kit to the mix, which includes a tap-and-chip card reader and a retail stand for the iPad.
 Shopify POS Lite is included on all paid Shopify plans except Starter.
 You can upgrade to Shopify POS Pro for $89/month per location.